microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/05 - Power BI.md

     ![](../assets/images/05_new_measure.png)

-1. In the formula bar enter the following DAX calculation then select **Commit** (the green check mark) to the left of the formuala (or press Enter on the keyboard):
+1. In the formula bar enter the following DAX calculation then select **Commit** (the green check mark) to the left of the formula (or press Enter on the keyboard):

     ```
     Total Sales = CALCULATE(SUM('FactSales'[SalesAmount]))